 Having set up the business rules database, your users can access the models or their documentation as a reference.
 As explained previously, the context of any given rule, or the rules applicable to a context, can be quickly established using the search, navigation or Traceability facilities.
+However, you can use Enterprise Architect to model and create applications and user interfaces that can apply the business rules you have defined, and a further facility of

-However, you can use Enterprise Architect to model and create applications and user interfaces that can apply the business rules you have defined, and a further facility of Business Rule modeling is to generate the behavioral code for the rules in a specific task.
+Business rules you have defined, and a further facility of Business Rule modeling is to generate the behavioral code for the rules in a specific task.
 You can merge this into your code to prompt for or even automate the correct use of the business rules in performing a task.